ivxntang/sc1015/README.md

 ## Dataset used
-### The dataset used for this project can be retrived here
+### The dataset used for this project can be retrived [Here] (https://www.kaggle.com/datasets/mfaisalqureshi/spam-email)
-### For the cleaned dataset, please download it from here

 ## Presentation
-### the video presentation can be found here
+### the video presentation can be found [Here]

+## Brief process walkthrough

+1. Data Preperation and Cleaning removal of irrelevant/empty column
+2. Exploratory Data Analysis
+   word cloud analysis
+   email length analysis
+   TF-IDF analysis